Should You Purchase Or Lease Equipment For Your Small Business

 Leasing cons:

 There are many factors to consider when deciding how your business should acquire new equipment.
-When you choose National Funding to secure an effective lease or a small business loan to directly purchase equipment, you have an experienced and helpful partner who has your best interests at heart.
+When you choose National Funding to secure an effective lease or equipment financing to directly purchase equipment, you have an experienced and helpful partner who has your best interests at heart.
 We’re here to help you secure equipment in the way that makes the most sense for your business.